finlaywashere/CSF/specification.md

 Then in the order specified in this specification the certificate must contain its signed hash, and the public key of the signer.

 The signed hash must be in the format `hash:(hashing algorithm):(number of lines signature occupies):(base64 encoded signature)`.

+The plaintext hash must be the hash of the certificate up to this point including the CSF certificate declaration.

 The signer's public key must be in the format `signer:(algorithm):(number of lines encoded key occupies):(base64 encoded public key)`.